High School at CCS

 The high school curriculum includes the core disciplines of Bible, English, Math, Science, and Social Studies/History.
 Basic and/or introductory courses are offered in Bible, English, Math, and Science.
 Advanced Placement course are offered in English, Math, Science, and Social Studies/History.
 Options are also available for Spanish, Technology, and Health.
 Electives in areas such as the visual and performing arts, computer programming, woodworking, horticulture, yearbook, digital electronics, and lifetime sports round out the high school classroom offerings at CCS.

-We offer expanded academic offerings by making available online courses from Educere, Lincoln Interactive, Liberty University Online Academy, and other providers.
+We offer expanded academic offerings by making available online courses from Educere, Liberty University Online Academy, and other providers.
 This opportunity allows students to pursue coursework in areas such as marine science, digital technology, Latin, Chinese, music theory, and much more.
 Learn more at the CCS Connects page.

 Students in high school have a wide choice of extracurricular options including drama, worship team, student council, yearbook, and multiple service opportunities.
 Mission opportunities, both domestic and international (when possible), are made available to our high school students.
 Private vocal and instrumental lessons and band are also available.